JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/graph/readme.md

 ### **breadthFirst(vertex)**

-> *Returns the total number of vertices in the graph*
+> *Display the collection of nodes*
 >
-> *Display the collection of nodes*: Time and space are O(n) because of the implementation of a queue.
+> Time and space are O(n) because of the implementation of a queue.
+At worst, every vertex is visited and added to the queue, then dequeued and added to a set.
+>
+> - Arguments: vertex
+> - Returns: A collection of nodes in the order they were visited.

+### **depthFirst(vertex)**

+> *Returns a set of the vertices in-order*
+>
+> Time and space are O(n) because we recurse through every possible node.
 At worst, every vertex is visited and added to the queue, then dequeued and added to a set.
 >
 > - Arguments: vertex
 > - Returns: A collection of nodes in the order they were visited.